The Physics-Informed Neural Network Gravity Model: Generation III: Background

-\subsection{Spherical Harmonics Model}
+\subsubsection{Spherical Harmonics Model}

-Early in the 1900s, it was proposed that spherical harmonic basis functions could be superimposed to produce a high-fidelity estimate of the gravitational potential~\cite{brillouinEquationsAuxDerivees1933}:
+In the 1900s, spherical harmonic basis functions were proposed to represent high-order perturbations in the Earth's gravity field~\cite{brillouinEquationsAuxDerivees1933}.
+These harmonics can be superimposed to produce the spherical harmonic gravity model through:

-Equation~\eqref{eq:spherical_harmonics} is referred to as the spherical harmonic gravity model where $r$ is the distance to the field point, $\mu$ is the gravitational parameter of the body, $R$ is the circumscribing radius of the body, $l$ is the degree of the model, $m$ is the order of the model, $C_{l,m}$ and $S_{l,m}$ are the Stokes coefficients, $\lambda$ is the longitude, $\phi$ is the latitude, and $P_{l,m}$ are the associated Legendre polynomials~\cite{kaulaTheorySatelliteGeodesy1966}.
+where $r$ is the distance to the test point, $\mu$ is the gravitational parameter of the body, $R$ is the circumscribing radius, $l$ and $m$ are the degree and order of the model, $C_{l,m}$ and $S_{l,m}$ are the Stokes coefficients, $\lambda$ and $\phi$ are the longitude and latitude, and $P_{l,m}$ are the associated Legendre polynomials~\cite{kaulaTheorySatelliteGeodesy1966}.
+The spherical harmonic gravity model is commonly used to represent the fields of large planetary bodies like the Earth~\cite{pavlisPreliminaryGravitationalModel2005}, the Moon~\cite{goossensGlobalDegreeOrder2016}, and Mars~\cite{genovaSeasonalStaticGravity2016a}, as they are among the most efficient models for capturing planetary oblateness --- the largest gravitational perturbation found on these large, rotating bodies.
+Using only a single coefficient, $C_{2,0}$, spherical harmonics can succinctly capture this important gravitational feature and its effects on spacecraft motion.

-The spherical harmonic gravity model is the primary model of choice to represent the gravity fields of large planetary bodies like the Earth~\cite{pavlisPreliminaryGravitationalModel2005}, Moon~\cite{goossensGlobalDegreeOrder2016}, and Mars~\cite{genovaSeasonalStaticGravity2016a}.
-One of the most compelling advantages of the spherical harmonic gravity model is how it can compactly capture one of the largest gravitational perturbations: planetary oblateness.
-Because the Earth and these other large bodies rotate about their axes, a centrifugal acceleration is produced which flattens the body from a sphere into an oblate ellipsoid~\cite{gravityEarthGravitationalField2016}.
-This flattening or excess of mass near the equator is referred to as planetary oblateness, and its presence has sizable effects on spacecraft trajectories.
-It is therefore important that this perturbation is accurately captured in a gravity model.
-The spherical harmonic gravity model makes this simple, needing only one harmonic in the expansion to capture this oblateness ($C_{2,0}$, or its alternative form $J_2=-C_{2,0}$).